Sightline Payments Review

 Recommendation

-Choose Sightline if you operate a US-licensed sportsbook or land-based casino and you need a FDIC-insured cashless wallet integrated with your casino management system.
+Choose Sightline if you operate a US-licensed sportsbook or land-based casino and need a FDIC-insured cashless wallet integrated with your casino management system.
 Pair with PayNearMe for the retail cash deposit channel and modern US wallet methods it owns.
 Pair with Nuvei or Worldpay for international card processing if your operation extends beyond the US.
 Pair with CoinsPaid or BitPay if your demographic includes crypto-active players.
-Eliminate from your shortlist entirely if you operate outside the United States, if you expect a self-serve API, or if procurement requires upfront published pricing.
+Eliminate it from your shortlist entirely if you operate outside the United States, if you expect a self-serve API, or if procurement requires upfront published pricing.
 Updated May 2026.

 Pros